 The beauty of both metal and wood is that they can be customized to suit your needs and taste.

-Here at Summit Wine Cellars, we work closely with our clients to determine their goals and then create beautiful designs and creative wine cellar innovations.
+Here at Certified Wine Cellars, we work closely with our clients to determine their goals and then create beautiful designs and creative wine cellar innovations.
 With nearly three decades of experience in custom wine cellar storage, we pride ourselves on the innovative and showstopping solutions and ideas brought to life in homes throughout the Northeast.

 Contact us today to discuss your needs and how we can help create a beautiful wood or metal wine racking system in your home!